petermr/petermr.github.io/_posts/2019-09-23-jcheminf_resign.md

-# My Resignation from Springers='s Journal of Cheminformatics
+# My Resignation from Springer's Journal of Cheminformatics

 I am resigning from the Editorial Board for J. Cheminformatics on principle as I can no longer work with any Springer company.
 Over the last two years I tried to explore working with Springer in a constructive manner and wrote many mails, but they were all ignored.